 Add cream of tartar, and beat on medium-high speed until stiff but not dry; do not over beat.

 With mixer running, add syrup to whites in a stream, beating on high speed until no longer steaming, about 3 minutes.
 Add butter bit by bit, beating until spreadable, 3 to 5 minutes; beat in vanilla, and salt.
 If frosting curdles, keep beating until smooth.
-Add the strawberry pulp last.
-It should be a very pale pink, and taste like fresh strawberries.
+Add the strawberry pulp and mix.
+The pulp should be a very pale pink, and taste like fresh strawberries.
+Fold in smashed strawberries.